hob icon

 Procedure

-Graph or sketch the relative position of the sun rise or sunset for a period of time.
+Graph or sketch the relative position of the sunrise or sunset for a period of time.
 How does the sun's position in the sky affect heat energy on Earth?

 Procedure